Digital Printing (CMYK COLOUR OR BLACK)

 Combine printing types to save on cost.

-If you really want foil or letterpress, get one color done and do the rest in digital printing.
+If you really want foil or letterpress, get one card done in a special finish

 This way you can have the best of both worlds.